commonrover64/Auto-WallpaperSwitcher/README.md

 # Auto-WallpaperSwitcher
-A simple Bash script to automatically change your desktop wallpaper at regular intervals.
-Choose between sequential or random image rotation from any folder you like.

-**Auto-WallpaperSwitcher** is a lightweight Bash script that automatically updates your desktop wallpaper from a folder of images.
+A lightweight Bash script that automatically updates your desktop wallpaper from a folder of images.
 You can configure the change interval and choose between **sequential** or **random** wallpaper switching.

 ---